The Origins of Presentation College

 - Also in the fall of 2018, Presentation College launched its first-ever graduate program: a Master’s in Nursing with two tracks: Family Nurse Practitioner and Nurse Educator.
 The programs are designed with a focus on rural health care.

-The College, in 1998, received the ABBY Award for Community Involvement; in 2002, the Outstanding Rural Health Program Award from the National Rural Health Association recognizing SEED (Skills Enhancement & Education Through Distance Learning); and in 2008, the Corporation for National and Community Service named Presentation College to the President’s Higher Education Community Service Honor Roll.
+The College, in 1998, received the ABBY Award for Community Involvement; in 2002, the Outstanding Rural Health Program Award from the National Rural Health Association recognizing SEED (Skills Enhancement & Education Through Distance Learning).
+In 2008, 2009, 2010, 2012, and 2013, the Corporation for National and Community Service named Presentation College to the President’s Higher Education Community Service Honor Roll.